ddgranizo/dd-crm-solutiondeployer/README.md

-# dd-crm-solutiondeployer
+# dd-crm-solutionmanager
-Crm Dynamics Solution Deployer
+Solution manager for CRM